JaWarrior12/constitution-rewrite/constitution.md

 - iii.
 Any individual may edit the constitution in such a way that improves readability and accessibility without changing the meaning of any part of the document; examples could include (but are not limited to) making the document more concise, adding additional punctuation, fixing spelling mistakes or adding summaries and footnotes.
 ## c.
 Discord Server
 - i.
 The discord server of the Hellenic League is part of the clan, and as such all actions associated with the discord server are bound by the constitution.
+- ii.
+The role of "Administrator" is legally bound by the constitution, and is the responsibility of the Archons and their ministers.
+## d.
+External Organizations
+- i.
+Any organization acting on behalf of, or in combination with the Hellenic League must have its existence (Not necessarily its activites) revealed to the Assembly.
+- ii.
+External Organizations are prohibited from holding any power over HL, all actions concerning HL and Hellene members must go through the senate.
 # 4. Distribution
 ## a.
 Distribution Systems
 - i.
 Payments are made to people that help and are proportional to the profit produced.